openHiTLS/openHiTLS/docs/en/5_Developer Guide/1_Encryption and Integrity Protection Application Development Guide.md

 ## Function Specifications

 * Encryption and decryption: supports symmetric encryption and decryption based on SM4, AES, and CHACHA20, and asymmetric encryption and decryption based on SM2 and RSA.
-* Signature verification: supports SM2, DSA, ED25519, RSA, ECDSA, and ED448.
+* Signature verification: supports SM2, DSA, ED25519, RSA, and ECDSA.
 * Key exchange: supports SM2, X25519, and ECDH.
 * Key derivation: supports PBKDF2, HKDF, SCRYPT, and KDFTLS12.
 * Integrity algorithm: supports integrity protection based on HMAC.